-- (1)(a) If the Department finds an abnormal result consistent with a disease state, the Department shall send written notice to the health care provider noted on the newborn screening form. - (b) If the Department finds an indeterminate result on the first screening, the Department shall determine whether to send a notice to the health care provider based on the results on the second screening specimen. - (2) The Department may require the health care provider to collect and submit additional specimens for screening or confirmatory testing.
-The Department may pay for the initial confirmatory testing on the newborn requested by the Department.
-The Department may recommend additional diagnostic testing to the health care provider.
-The cost of additional testing the Department recommends is not covered by the Department. - (3) The health care provider shall collect and submit specimens within the time frame and in the manner instructed by the Department. - (4) As instructed by the Department or the health care provider, the parent or legal guardian of a newborn identified with an abnormal test result shall promptly take the newborn to the health care provider to have an appropriate specimen collected. - (5) The health care provider who makes the final diagnosis shall complete a diagnostic form and return it to the Department within 30 days of the notification letter from the Department.
+- (1)(a) If the Department finds an abnormal result consistent with a disease state, the Department shall send written notice to the medical home/practitioner noted on the Newborn Screening form. - (b) If the Department finds an indeterminate result on the first screening, the Department shall determine whether to send a notice to the medical home/practitioner based on the results on the second screening specimen. - (2) The Department may require the medical home/practitioner to collect and submit additional specimens for screening or confirmatory testing.
+The Department shall pay for the initial confirmatory testing on the newborn requested by the Department.
+The Department may recommend additional diagnostic testing to the medical home/practitioner.
+The cost of additional testing recommended by the Department is not covered by the Department. - (3) The medical home/practitioner shall collect and submit specimens within the time frame and in the manner instructed by the Department. - (4) As instructed by the Department or the medical home/practitioner, the parent or legal guardian of a newborn identified with an abnormal test result shall promptly take the newborn to the Department or medical home/practitioner to have an appropriate specimen collected. - (5) The medical home/practitioner who makes the final diagnosis shall complete a diagnostic form and return it to the Department within 30 days of the notification letter from the Department.